 The fourth reason you may not be losing fat is because you aren’t getting enough exposure to cold.

-You might not have known this, but your body has 3 different types of fat.
+Your body has 3 different types of fat.
 White fat, brown fat, and beige fat.
 White fat is the fat you know and hate.
 It’s the fat that accumulates on your belly, around hips and butt.
 Brown fat on the other hand, is located on your sternum, collar bones, and ribs.
 This fat actually burns your white fat when it’s exposed to cold temperatures.
 Your body does this to keep warm.
 Beige fat is simply brown fat that starts to accumulate in the white fat, when white fat is exposed to cold.
 This process is called “browning of the fat”.
 So you see, the more you’re exposed to the cold the more your fat will “brown” and the better you will be at burning of fat stores in your body.

 Here are some easy ways to get more cold exposure: